You want smart political talk without the meltdowns?

 So the Saudis were always afraid because they cannot trust what comes next.

-Even if it's uh on the uh a governmental level like Egypt, like Jordan, look the either and Jordan had a peace treaty with Israel on a governmental level.
+Even if it's on the governmental level, like Egypt, like Jordan, look, Isabel and Jordan have a peace treaty with Israel on a governmental level.

-I think President Trump's today's visit to Saudi Arabia and his speech, and also the way he uh edified uh bin Salman, the Crown Prince, and how he got praising him and lifting his stature in the eyes of the Arabic world and Arabic leaders.
+I think President Trump's today's visit to Saudi Arabia and his speech, and also the way he edified bin Salman, the crown prince, and how he kept praising him and lifting his stature in the eyes of the Arabic world and Arabic leaders.

 When he lifted up the crown prince to the point where you are my friend, I love you.

-We're gonna have a great relationship, business-wise, family-wise for years to come.
+We're going to have a great relationship, business-wise, family-wise, for years to come.

 You will always be my friend.